The 9 Best Duvet Covers for People Who Want to Sleep in a Cloud (aka Everyone)

 Who says cozy bedding has to be expensive?
 Jellymoni’s duvet set is prewashed for a supersoft and inviting feel that’s also very breathable.
 Made from premium cotton with a slightly wrinkled look and featuring oversize, exposed buttons (on two pillowcases, too), this duvet cover is as easy on the eyes as it is on the budget.
 It also has all the trappings of a more expensive option, like ties to keep your duvet insert in place, and comes packaged in a reusable cloth bag.

 We recommend getting two sets (there are 20 colorways to choose from) so you can mix and match to your heart’s desire.
-We’re eying the cream-and-ginger duo for a subtle hint of color.
+We’re eying the cream and ginger duo for a subtle hint of color.

 Best Linen: Cultiver Linen Duvet Cover

 Cultiver counts among our top picks for linen sheets—indeed, it takes the top spot.
-Available in nearly 20 colors, the prewashed 100% linen duvet covers are as soft as the rest of the brand’s bedding, and breathable without being too light (thanks to being 165 grams per square meter, or GSM).
+Available in nearly 20 colors, the prewashed 100% linen duvet covers are as soft as the rest of the brand’s bedding and breathable without being too light (thanks to its 165 grams per square meter, or GSM).
 Available in a generously sized queen or king, as well as in sets that include pillowcases, these covers use a button closure and have internal ties to secure your insert.
 Just like most linen, a Cultiver cover will lend a textural and inviting quality to a bed, even if you choose the neutral colorways.
 With close to 500 reviews, nearly all positive, and our hands-on testing, we can confidently say this is an investment worth making—care is easy, the medium weight is universally pleasing, and the brand’s production partners are Oeko-Tex certified.

 Featuring oversize and mini gingham prints in a range of colors—from hunter green and sage to sunflower and cream—Heather Taylor Home’s duvet covers add a dose of personality to any bedroom.